 Stage 5: Action Plans (Tactics)

-The last step of the VMOSA/T process is the creation of sub-action plans (AKA Tactics) that detail how the organization will make each strategy happen.
-Each action plan should be fairly detailed and include timelines for achievement.
+The last step of The VMOSA Strategic Analysis Framework process is the creation of action plans (AKA Tactics).
+These action plan detail how the organization will make each strategy happen.
+Organizations should create fairly detailed action plans that include timelines for achievement.
+In many organizations program or project management teams may own these action plans.

 An example of an action plan for our fictional car company’s strategy to create a franchise dealer network in urban India could include: “Hire strategic leader, structure franchisee legal terms and market opportunity”, or similar.